 -men wish to have children

 Gestational carriers should be healthy women between the ages of 21 and 41 who have had at least one full term uncomplicated pregnancy.
 Medical records for any prior pregnancies are required.
-Testing for infectious diseases and psychological screening are also required.
+Testing for infectious diseases, criminal background checks and psychological screening are also required.

 Gestational carrier arrangements are characterized by legal contracts that specify how the gestational carrier will be compensated, the maximum number of embryos for transfer, whether there will be contact with the intended parents and child before, during and after pregnancy and delivery, among other things.
-An attorney with experience in third party reproduction will be able to prepare contracts, and the gestational carrier must have her own representation as well for her protection.
-In Pennsylvania, the state recognizes the woman who delivers a baby as the mother, unless a pre-birth adoption takes place.
-It is her name that will appear on the birth certificate.
-An experienced attorney can assist in the pre-birth adoption requirements so the intended parents’ names can then be on the birth certificate.
+A variety of agencies in the United States are involved with the recruitment, screening, and contractual arrangements needed to create a successful gestational carrier pregnancy for the all involved parties.
+Alternatively, an attorney with experience in third party reproduction would be able to prepare contracts if intended parents have identified their own gestational carrier The gestational carrier should also have her own legal representation for her protection.
+In Pennsylvania, the state recognizes the woman who delivers a baby as the mother, and unless a pre-birth adoption takes place, it is her name that will appear on the birth certificate.
+An experienced attorney can assist in the pre-birth adoption requirements so the intended parents’ names can then appear on the birth certificate.

 The intended parents and the gestational carrier and her partner are also required to undergo counseling both separately and together to plan for the most successful outcome.

-RHS does not recruit gestational carriers, but we can refer patients to the appropriate attorneys or agencies to begin this process.
+RHS does not recruit gestational carriers, but we can refer patients to the appropriate agencies to begin this process.
 Alternatively, patients may have identified a family member or friend who meets the criteria to be a gestational carrier.
-All testing and legal contractual requirements still would apply in this situation
+All testing and legal contractual requirements still would apply in this situation.